 I recently listened to a sobering webinar by David McKnight, which inspired this month’s newsletter.
 Mr. McKnight is the author of The Power of Zero: How to Get to the 0% Tax Bracket and Transform Your Retirement.
-His book addresses why we should be securing tax-free income when we retire and discusses the available tools to enjoy tax-free income.
+His book addresses why we should be securing tax-free income when we retire and discusses the available tools to enjoy tax-free income in retirement.

 The U.S. Economy is Heading Off a Financial Cliff

 David McKnight’s book follows in the footsteps of the mounting evidence compiled by former U.S. Comptroller General, David Walker.
 Mr. Walker was the nation’s top accountant from 1998 to 2008 and served under Presidents Bill Clinton and George W. Bush.
 He ran the Government Accountability Office, which audits the government’s books.
 While still in office in 2007, Mr. Walker shed light on “the dirty secret in Washington everyone knows” when he appeared on the 60 Minutes TV show.
 The dirty secret was that the most serious threat to the U.S. is not from outside, but from within … from our own fiscal irresponsibility.

 Mr. Walker said we were suffering from a “fiscal cancer” and if not treated, it will have catastrophic consequences for our country.
 The fiscal cancer results from the massive entitlement programs which are becoming increasingly unaffordable – such as Social Security and Medicare.
 People are living longer – having fewer children – and we have far fewer workers paying in versus those taking income out.